Inpatient and Outpatient Care: What You Need To Know

 Understanding Outpatient Care

 In general, outpatient care is less expensive because you are only paying for your care and not for the cost of staying at the hospital.
 But just like how inpatient care can come with some unexpected costs, so can outpatient care.
-The cost of arranging comfortable transportation and parking can soon add up with follow up visits.
+The cost of arranging comfortable transportation and parking can soon add up with follow-up visits.
 Seemingly simple day surgery procedures might require personal nursing care.
 While it may come as a relief that you don’t require hospitalization, your normal life and employment may be put on hold as you recover at home.

-Thankfully, some insurance plans include follow up care that’s required post-treatment.
+Thankfully, some insurance plans include follow-up care that’s required post-treatment.
 Nursing care, personal support worker care, and in some cases even the cost of having a family member come to be by your side can be supported with the right insurance policy.

-Review: International Health Insurance
+Review: International Health Insurance and ask your broker if you are unsure.

 Communicate With Your Health Care Team

 While it is often obvious why some medical situations require inpatient care while others require outpatient care, some cases are more subjective.
 The availability of hospital beds, past health history, and the doctor’s underlying intuition can all factor into the decision for why one patient will be formally admitted while another patient in similar circumstances is sent home.
 If you feel there are underlying circumstances that will influence your prognosis, be vocal.
 Let the doctor know that you have limited resources as an expat, with no family to stay by your side at home as defacto nurses.
-Or if the hospital environment makes you anxious and you have the support you need to recover at home, tell your team While the doctor’s verdict is paramount, your preferences will be taken into consideration where possible.
+Or if the hospital environment makes you anxious and you have the support you need to recover at home, tell your team.
+While the doctor’s verdict is paramount, your preferences will be taken into consideration where possible.